 Of course not!
 If there’s one thing Sacramento really knows how to do, it’s food.
-We have fabulous restaurants here in the Capital City, as well a solid base of incredibly passionate foodies who are always ready to try, review and recommend the latest hot spots.
+We have fabulous restaurants here in Capital City, as well as a solid base of incredibly passionate foodies who are always ready to try, review, and recommend the latest hot spots.

 The possibilities for mobile food here are endless.
 Because Sacramento is so culturally diverse, a wide variety of cuisines could be represented here via mobile food vendors.
 How great would it be to see a soul food truck or maybe a pupusa vendor traveling through the downtown area?
 And of course, there’s my favorite part of the whole thing: mobile food = good food for less!
 Who can resist a great tasting meal that won’t set you back $50 at a time?

 On April 30th, Sacto MoFo will hold a full-fledged food festival, with more than fifteen of Northern California’s best mobile food vendors coming to the Capital city to show the public and the city council what mobile food can do for our area.

 Sacto MoFo will be held at Fremont Park on Saturday, April 30th, from noon to 6 pm.
 Featuring local food vendors like Mini Burger, and San Francisco Bay Area mobile food rockstars like Spencer on the Go and Roli Roti, this event is sure to have something for everyone.
 There’s no admission fee, and those of you who will be taking advantage of the (hopefully) excellent weather & riding your bikes can enjoy free valet bike parking, courtesy of SABA.